webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 </text>
 </syntaxhighlight>

-But notice there's a problem, and the fix is highlighted.
-The outer text element's '''x''' attribute is now set to '''1000'''.
+Delaying the animation causes a problem, and the solution is highlighted.
+The outer text element's '''x''' attribute is now set to
+'''1000'''.
 If you kept it at '''0''', the text would display for a second, then awkwardly disappear once the animation starts to execute, slide in from the right, and reposition itself at its initial location.

 Fixing that problem causes another problem, whose solution is also highlighted.
 Once the animation completes, the value of '''x'''